i-ishaan-singh/IUIjs/README.md

 ### Radio

-It is used to create a Radio button With a form label attached to it.
+It is used to create a Radio button With a FormLabel attached to it.
 It is generally used along with RadioGroup.

 The basic *options** which can be passed to Radio are:
 * **text** *{String}* - Text to be displayed as label or HTML String.